DjDeveloperr/DjDeveloperr/README.md

 I’m a hobby programmer and an open-source maintainer & contributor.

-I primarily use JavaScriptTypeScript and Rust, sometimes Swift, C# or Python too.
+I primarily use JavaScript/TypeScript and Rust, sometimes Swift, C# or Python too.

 ### Projects